 In the past, intraocular lenses were only able to correct distance vision, often leaving patients with the need for reading glasses.
 Multifocal IOLs offer patients a decrease in dependency from glasses after cataract surgery by improving vision at all distances.
 These lenses can change focus to accommodate your vision needs.
 Up to 80 percent of patients do not need to rely on glasses after multifocal IOL implantation.
 The AcrySof ReSTOR IOL utilizes diffraction optics to provide excellent visual acuity at near and distance.
 The Tecnis Multifocal lens has multifocal zones that provide a range of visual correction and thus provide good vision over varying distances.

 Toric IOLs are specifically designed for patients with astigmatism.
 In the past, patients with astigmatism would need eyeglasses or contact lenses even after cataract surgery in order to see clearly for distance vision.
-Toric IOLs such as AcrySof Toric correct cataracts and astigmatism with just one lens, providing a more convenient and affordable solution to your vision needs.
+Toric IOLs, such as Tecnis Toric, correct cataracts and astigmatism with just one lens, providing a more convenient and affordable solution to your vision needs.
 This unique lens allows us to reduce or eliminate corneal astigmatism, thus reducing the need for eyeglass correction for best distance vision after surgery.
 Although you may have less dependence on glasses or contacts for distance vision, you may still need glasses for near vision after surgery.
 If you have a history of astigmatism Dr. Allaman may recommend this new surgical product.
 97% of patients say they would choose to have the Tecnis Toric again.

 Dr. Allaman and his staff will be happy to discuss any of the new lens implant products available.

 *Not everyone is a candidate for the above-mentioned premium IOLs.
 We cannot guarantee that you will not have to wear glasses for some activities.
 In addition, there is an extra charge for premium IOLs that is not covered by insurance or Medicare, however we do work with CareCredit to help finance a premium IOL of your choice.
 Click on the button below to explore this option.*